aws-samples/shopfloor-connectivity/docs/README.md

 | -trace                  | Set log output level to most detailed trace level (Info, warning, error, and detailed trace messages)                                        |
 | -warning                | Set log output level to warning level.
 (Error and warning messages)                                                                          |

-**
-**

-# Running the JVM protocol adapters as an IPC Service.
+# Running the JVM protocol adapters as an IPC Service

 The adapters have a service wrapper that enables these adapters can be executed as an IPC Service process.
 For each adapter, a tar file is generated by the build process that includes the application script file to start the service, as well as all required library files.
-The application tar file contains script files (bin/\<adapter type\> bin/ /\<adaptertype\>.bat) to launch the applications, and all required libraries (/lib/\*.jar).
+The application tar file contains script files (`bin/<adapter type>` *and* `bin/<adaptertype>.bat`) to launch the applications, and all required libraries (`/lib/*.jar`).

 | **Protocol** | **Application name** | **Main class**                                         |
 |--------------|----------------------|--------------------------------------------------------|